The Ono (斧)or as we in Western cultures call it ‘The Axe’ is a Japanese tool and a weapon but also a tool for felling trees and processing of timber.

 What is the ONO used for?

-Japanese carpenters use a Japanese Axe for the dressing of logs from the round to the square.
-These highly skilled artisans wield the ONO to shape freshly felled logs.
-This even today this tradition is passed on by the masters to their children.
+Japanese carpenters would use such a tool for the dressing of logs from the round to the square.
+These highly skilled artisans can not only shape the log but also use the ONO for the cutting of large joints.

 The Ono does make for a superb splitting axe